Official websites use .gov

 • Ella Segal, BS, Postbaccalaureate Intramural Research Training Award Fellow

-Animals consist of a collection of cells with diverse shapes, structures, and functions, a diversity that is rebuilt from scratch by every embryo.
-The genetic programs that direct the process are the central mystery of developmental and regenerative biology.
-We are interested in how decisions about the cell type to adopt are controlled, and how genetic programs direct the morphological and functional specialization of different cells.
+Animals consist of a collection of cells with different shapes, structures, and functions, and this diversity of cell types is rebuilt from scratch by every embryo.
+The genetic programs that direct this process are the central mystery of developmental and regenerative biology.
+We are interested in how decisions about which cell type to adopt are controlled, and how genetic programs direct the morphological and functional specialization of different cells.

 The single-cell revolution in developmental biology has given us new access and new tools to address these questions.
-I previously developed high-temporal-resolution, single-cell RNA–sequencing approaches to identify transcriptional trajectories, i.e., the ‘highways’ or the most likely paths through gene expression that cells take during development [Reference 1].
+I previously developed high-temporal-resolution, single-cell RNA–sequencing approaches to identify transcriptional trajectories, i.e., the ‘highways’ or the most likely paths through gene expression that cells take during development.
 From such data, we were able to identify the sequence of genes expressed by individual cell types during early development, which provides insight into the genetic programs that regulate cells’ choice of cell type and then their downstream functional transformations at a wider breadth than was previously achievable.
-Work in the lab focuses on more deeply exploring such processes, using the approaches we developed.
+Work in our lab focuses on more deeply exploring such processes, using the approaches we developed.
 Our lab combines single-cell genomics with imaging, genetic, and classical embryological approaches to investigate the genetic control of cell specification and differentiation during vertebrate embryogenesis.
-We focus on zebrafish (Danio rerio) embryos as a model system in which to study these questions, because, among vertebrates, they are easy to culture, image, and manipulate, both embryologically and genetically.
+We focus on zebrafish (Danio rerio) embryos as a model system in which to study these questions, because their cell types and genetic regulation are extensively shared with humans; among vertebrates, they are easy to culture, image, and manipulate, both embryologically and genetically.

 Transcriptional diversity during zebrafish development

 A central quest in developmental biology is to understand the genetic programs that confer specific identities, morphologies, and behaviors to the many different cell types in a functioning animal.
-Our goal is to identify the cascades of gene expression within distinct cell types that drive specification and differentiation and to understand their regulation.
-We published a single-cell RNA-seq (scRNA-seq) atlas of wild-type development in zebrafish, spanning the first five days of development.
-We created a heavily-used public resource with these data (Daniocell) that is used by investigators around the world to browse and analyze our data for their own specific research questions [Reference 2].
-Our analysis of these data identified: (1) gene expression programs that are shared across cell types during development (including a novel pan-epithelial transcriptional module); (2) the molecular profiles of tissues that were previously only identified morphologically (the pneumatic duct and individual layers of intestinal smooth muscle); and (3) new transcriptional cell types, including pericyte subtypes and best4+ intestinal epithelial cells that resemble a population recently described in humans.
+Our goal is to identify the cascades of gene expression within distinct cell types that drive specification (acquisition of an identity) and differentiation (acquisition of a particular function or morphology) and to understand their regulation.
+In 2023, we published a single-cell RNA-Seq (scRNA-Seq) atlas of wild-type development in zebrafish, spanning the first five days of development, that describes which genes are turned on in each cell type over time and created a heavily-used public resource with these data (Daniocell), which is used by investigators around the world to browse our data for their own specific research questions [Sur A, et al. Dev Cell 2023:58:3028].

 Additionally, while developmental trajectories identify the gene expression cascades that accompany the specification and differentiation of individual cell types, interpreting them biologically remains difficult.
-In a separate project, we helped develop MIMIR (Module Identification via Multi-source Integration for Reconstruction differentiation) to identify gene modules that correspond to biological processes from scRNA-seq trajectories by combining two info sources: similarity in expression dynamics and functional annotations [Reference 3].
-Using MIMIR, we catalogued dozens of biological processes during specification and differentiation of two embryonic structures with a shared progenitor: the notochord and prechordal plate, finding known and new biological processes in these tissues and discovering new gene associations.
+In a separate project, we helped develop MIMIR (Module Identification via Multi-source Integration for Reconstruction of differentiation) to identify gene modules that correspond to biological processes from scRNA-Seq trajectories by combining two info sources: similarity in gene expression dynamics and gene functional annotations [Reference 3].
+Using MIMIR, we catalogued dozens of biological processes during the specification and differentiation of two embryonic structures with a shared progenitor: the notochord and prechordal plate, finding known and new biological processes in these tissues and discovering new gene associations (Figure 2).
 The approach revealed the anticipatory stimulation of the unfolded protein response (UPR) prior to cargo secretion.
-We found that both cell types express a shared ‘core’ UPR but also ‘cargo-specific’ UPRs that differ between tissues.
+We found that both cell types express a shared 'core' UPR but also ‘cargo-specific’ UPRs that differ between tissues.
 To investigate whether this shared expression program has shared regulatory underpinnings in both tissues, we profiled embryos with loss-of-function and gain-of-function for UPR transcription factors (TFs).
-We found that even though there is a shared, ‘core’ UPR, those genes are actually activated by different UPR TFs in the two tissues.
-Additionally, in each tissue, the same TFs that activate the ‘core’ UPR also activate the ‘cargo-specific’ UPR genes.
-Moreover, for xbp1 (a UPR TF) to fully activate the ‘gland-like’ cargo-specific UPR response in the hatching gland requires the developmentally programmed expression of a co-factor, bhlha15/mist1.
-The study provides an approach to uncover biology in scRNA-seq data from other cell types and tissues, offers a comprehensive view of cellular processes in notochord and prechordal plate development, and sheds light on cell type–specific regulation of shared processes.
+We found that even though there is a shared, 'core' UPR, those genes are actually activated by different UPR TFs in the two tissues.
+Additionally, in each tissue, the same TFs that activate the 'core' UPR also activate the 'cargo-specific' UPR genes.
+Moreover, activation of some ‘cargo-specific’ UPR genes requires a developmentally programmed co-factor.
+The study provides an approach to uncover biology in scRNA-Seq data from other cell types and tissues, offers a comprehensive view of cellular processes in notochord and prechordal plate development, and sheds light on cell type–specific regulation of shared processes.

 Development and function of best4+ cells